 Certain traffic offenses and violations of Colorado DUI laws can result in suspension of your driver’s license.
-To reinstate your license, you’ll have to file an SR22 Colorado certificate with the DMV.
-After your driver’s license has been suspended, many questions may come to mind.
+To reinstate your license, you’ll have to file an SR22 Colorado certificate with the DOR.
+You probably have many questions come to mind after a driver’s license suspension.

 Why do I need SR22 Colorado?